 Spacious rooms with king or 2 queen beds, nice big shower too and great location, just a short walk to the centre of town.

-Bend has a nice village feel with boutique shops, cosy wine bars and restaurants.
+Bend has a nice village feel with boutique shops, cozy wine bars and restaurants.
 We had dinner at Wild Rose Thai and enjoyed some authentic Thai cuisine, it’s a very popular restaurant with the locals.

 On our last day of the trip, we had an early start to explore the morning lava caves.
 We travelled into the heart of the high desert to reach these caves.
 These are large lava tube caves and are very interesting to walk through, there is no lighting or paved pathways, so quite an experience.

 After the incredible caves we were on our way to Mt Hood, our final stop, and on the way we stopped at Smith Rock State Park to view the unusual sheer cliffs of tuff and basalt that rise from Crooked River Canyon.
 Many people rock climb or hike, however we just stopped for photos.